addisonverger/Phase-1-Group-Project/README.md

 # ShowGo :notes: [![Build Status](https://travis-ci.com/addisonverger/Phase-1-Group-Project.svg?branch=master)](https://travis-ci.com/addisonverger/Phase-1-Group-Project)
-ShowGo is a site that allows you to search for your favorite artists, discover similar artists, and find out about local shows. :guitar: :metal:
+ShowGo is a site that allows you to search for your favorite artists, see if they are playing in your area.
+Then, discover similar artists and find out about other local shows. :guitar: :metal:

 ## Team Members
 Joseph Madamba